Cisco-RADKit/Intro/Control-API/intro-control.md

 # Analyzing results

+:warning: While we have stabilized the API for creating and modifying users or devices, the result codes and status require work, cleanup and modification.
+Expect changes in the result parsing in the next releases.
+Monitor the Release Notes as this will be advertised in "Breaking Changes".

 The result from `create_device()` contains several interesting elements:

 `result.success` is `False` if any device cannot be created: